Ziping Xu

 Research Interests

-Mobile health clinical trial design: I am actively involved in designing mobile health clinical trials with domain scientists.
-One such trial is ADAPTS-HCT, which targets medication adherence among adolescents and young adults (AYA) undergone bone marrow transplantation.
+Mobile health clinical trial design: I am actively involved in designing Reinforcement Learning (RL) powered digital interventions solutions for real mobile health clinical trials.
+One such trial is ADAPTS-HCT that targets medication adherence among adolescents and young adults (AYA) undergone bone marrow transplantation.
 I lead the RL algorithm design for adaptive delivery of digital interventions as part of the intervention package.
 See my talk at INFORMS 2024 for more details.